Dixon Dedman with parents Helen & Chuck Dedman. - Click image for high resolution

 Read some past press articles.
+See below for high resolution images to download!

 As their parents, grandparents, and great-grandparents before them have done, the Dedman family welcomes guests to Kentucky's oldest family-operated country inn, the Beaumont Inn in historic Harrodsburg, Kentucky.
+Recipient of the 2015 James Beard Foundation America's Classic Award, they are also home to Kentucky Owl (Garden & Gun's drink of the year) and popular stop on the Kentucky Bourbon Trail.

 Since 1919, guests have enjoyed the inn's ambiance and style of grand Southern tradition.
 For nearly a century, memorabilia, antiques, and memories have been gathered here.
 Listed on the National Register of Historic Places, Beaumont Inn is honored with numerous national hospitality and food awards during the last 90 years.